split earlobe repair

 Frequently Asked Questions

 A split earlobe repair can be done under local anaesthetic.
 You will be admitted on the day of surgery and will be able to go home on the same day after surgery.
 The ear will be injected with local anaesthetic prior to the procedure.
-Following the surgery the wound will be stitched and dressed with skin super glue which acts as a dressing.
+Following the surgery the wound will be stitched and dressed with steristrips or surgical tape.
 You will need to keep the wound dry for 48 hours, following which you will be able to clean the wound gently.
-You will be followed up at 7 days during which point the wound will be checked and the stitches removed.
+You will be followed up after 7-10 days at which point the wound will be checked and the stitches removed.
 You should avoid wearing earrings for a further 3 months.

-You will be followed up at 7 days during which point the wound will be checked and the stitches removed.
+You will be followed up at 7-10 days at which point the wound will be checked and the stitches removed.
 You will then be followed up again at 3 months to check the final result

 Scarring : The scar will initially be red and raised but it will settle down over a period of 6-12 months to a white line.
 In rare cases, scarring on the ear may remain lumpy and keloid